imjoy-team/ImJoy/web/public/docs/demos.md

-# Tutorials
+# Demos
-Here we provide several tutorial illustrating important concepts of ImJoy.
+Here we provide several demos illustrating important concepts of ImJoy.
 You can inspect the code of the provided plugins by clicking on the symbol left of the plugin name and selecting `Edit`.

 ## User interaction
 An important part of ImJoy is to provide a flexible way to interact with the user, to either specify input information or provide results.